Subhajit-55/Olympic_Power-BI/README.md

-# Sales Analysis Report - Power-BI
+# 120 Years Of Olympic Data Analysis

 ## 📌Situation
 Analyze the Olympic history data to find the trends and patterns of winning and medal count.